linhaishe/FEnotes/FE-Framework/React.js/hooks/useEffect.md

 It’s also possible to add an empty dependency array.
 In this case, effects are only executed once;

-empty array: empty array as our second argument. the effect is only executed once after the first render and skipped for the following render cycles.
+==empty array:== empty array as our second argument. the effect is only executed once after the first render and skipped for the following render cycles.

-missing array:  `useEffect` statement is executed whenever one of the state variables change.
+==missing array:==  `useEffect` statement is executed whenever one of the state variables change.

 Remember that if at least one of the dependencies in the array is different from the previous render, the effect will be rerun.